thebino/ProuctCatalog/README.md

  * [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager)

+## Getting started
+#### Prerequisites
+The Android SDK needs to be installed.
+The included gradle wrapper inside the project will download all required libraries during the build.

 ## Library usage
 #### Data Binding

 Products are binded into the recyclerview via one-way binding inside the `ProductViewHolder`

 #### Paging

 Paging is used to load more items when you scroll to the bottom of the list.
 Its limited to 8 items to force the reload.

 #### WorkManager

-The `ProductCatalogPrePopulateDataWorker` is used to populate sample data into the database on the first creation.

-#### Room

-All Data is persisted in a local Room database

 ## Installation